gradle/gradle/subprojects/docs/src/docs/release/notes.md

 You can switch off the HTML report generation by configuring the [test.testReport](dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testReport) property.
 If you prefer the old TestNG reports please refer to the [documentation](groovydoc/org/gradle/api/tasks/testing/testng/TestNGOptions.html#useDefaultListeners).

-### Performance and memory consumption

-Gradle 1.4 introduces some important performance improvements, resulting in faster builds that use less heap space.
-These improvements affect dependency resolution, task up-to-date checks and test execution.
-In other words, everything that a typical Java based project uses in its build.

-A typical Java project might see a 10-20% improvement in build time.
-For builds with many small projects and many unit tests, in combination with the
-Gradle daemon, we are seeing a 50% improvement in build time.

-#### Faster dependency resolution

-As mentioned above, resolution of Maven SNAPSHOT versions is now faster, due to fewer network requests and various other internal changes.

-Artifact meta-data is now cached more efficiently, making it much faster to read and write to disk.
-This means that resolution of all dependencies can be performed more quickly.
-In particular, reading of cached meta-data is much faster, so that resolution of dependencies that have been cached is much faster.

-This in turn means that task up-to-date checks are faster, as typically a large portion of the time to perform an up-to-date check is made up of the time it takes to resolve the dependencies that form the task inputs.

-#### Faster test execution

-Test execution typically has a significant effect on build time.
-While your actual test code won't run any faster in Gradle 1.4, Gradle is now much more efficient in managing test execution and generating result and report files.

-Gradle runs tests in a separate worker JVM, to keep the build and tests isolated from each other.
-The mechanism for controlling these workers and dispatching tests to them is now much more efficient, meaning that tests will start to execute in the worker processes more quickly, and that the CPU cores can spend more of their time executing tests.
-This mechanism is now much more robust and can handle a very large number of test classes, fixing a number of deadlock conditions.

-Previously, Gradle collected the test results as XML files and generated the HTML report from these XML files.
-Test results are now written in an efficient binary format, and the XML files and HTML report generated from this.
-The work of generating the results has moved from the test worker processes to the parent build process, meaning that the workers can spend more of their time executing tests, while the results are generated asynchronously by the parent.
-In addition, all result and report file generation streams the content to file, keeping heap usage at a minimum.

 ### Easier embedding of Gradle via [Tooling API](userguide/embedding.html)

 The [Tooling API](userguide/embedding.html), the standard way to embed Gradle, is now more convenient to use.